 What has changed in 2017?

-- Due to a shortage of JBLM staff and some reports of poor rider behavior in 2016 we will not have access to the ASP road on Joint Base Lewis-McChord.
+- Due to a shortage of JBLM staff in 2016 we will not have access to the ASP road on Joint Base Lewis-McChord.
 We are back on Pacific Hwy and 507 to Roy.
 This is the original route from 2014 or earlier.
 There are two sets of railroad tracks on this stretch of 507 that riders should be aware of, they will be covered by mats and riders should ride single file for the entire stretch between Spanaway and Roy.

 - Yelm mini-stop is back at Yelm City Park, just before entering the Yelm-Tenino trail.
 Clif Bar will be moving their sampling set up to Yelm.